edubart/minicoro/README.md

-To pass values between resume and yield, you can optionally use `mco_push` and `mco_pop` APIs, they are intended to pass temporary values using a FIFO (First In, First Out) style buffer.
+To pass values between resume and yield, you can optionally use `mco_push` and `mco_pop` APIs, they are intended to pass temporary values using a LIFO (Last In, First Out) style buffer.
 The storage system can also be used to send and receive initial values on coroutine creation or before it finishes.

 # Usage